Miss Bikini Model 2019 Dare Taylor Is Sexier Than Ever In A ‘Poison Ivy’ Two-Piece

 Dare Taylor has delivered her sexiest look yet.
 Miss Bikini Model 2019 updated her Instagram last night with a steaming-hot photo that also took things down an unusual route — she wasn’t wearing a typical two-piece.
 The model and social media sensation appeared to have embraced her jungle vibes, as seen by both the setting and her look in this newest upload.
 Dare’s fans, however, probably weren’t looking at the leafy background.

 The photo showed Dare looking fierce and fabulous.
 The model was striking a pose with her hands on her hips as she modeled what may be the world’s most unique two-piece — a bikini-like crop top paired with shorts that were adorned with green leaves and white flowers.
 If anything was giving a nod to the “Poison Ivy” mentioned in the caption, it was this ensemble.
 The star seemed to be all about the greenery vibes, although she didn’t hold back on flaunting her killer body.
-Dare might not come with Instagram’s most eye-popping curves, but her status as Miss Bikini Model 2019 has more than confirmed her sultry status;.
+Dare might not come with Instagram’s most eye-popping curves, but her status as Miss Bikini Model 2019 has more than confirmed her sultry status.

 Dare’s killer abs, toned thighs, and sexy cleavage were all on show, although her captivating gaze was just as wowing.
 Dare also seemed to have glammed herself up a bit, wearing sparkly earrings and dark lipstick that upped the glitz of the shot.